anseki/plain-modal/README.md

 ```

 Now, new modal window is opened.
-You will see that the modal window has no style except for `background-color` to improve the visibility of the example.
+You will see that the modal window has no style except for `background-color` to improve the visibility of this example.
 Therefore you can free style it.
 In other words, you have to do that for the visual design you want.

 For options and more details, refer to the following.